 I Think I Know What You Want To Say is a work that plays with the idea of collecting something that is essentially immaterial – namely our body language, our gestures and signs.
-How can I build such an imaginary collection?
+How can I create such an imaginary collection?
 How can I organize it and show it to others?
-Which discrete “non-objects” will I include in my collection?
+What discrete ‘non-objects’ will I include in my collection?
 Can I perhaps organize my (as yet non-existent) collection, in order to then systematically collect according to my own preconceived classification?
-How do things like desire or coincidence play into this process?
+How do things like desire or chance play into this process?

 This work is about human communication and about the process of working together.
 It’s also about understanding (or misunderstanding) each other.

 How do we attribute thoughts and attitudes, or even urges and intentions to other individuals?
 Do I really understand what you’re saying to me?
 Do I understand what you WANT to say to me?